The Immortal Jukebox A8:

 The song was written by New Orleans legend Mac Rebennack/Dr John who happened to be Jerry Byrne’s cousin.Embed from Getty Images

 The ferocious, pyrotechnic piano choruses which will exhaust all but Olympic fitness dancers are provided by a youthful Art Neville later to feature prominently in the hip slinkingly wonderful bands The Neville Brothers and The Meters.Embed from Getty Images

 The combination of the surging river boat rhythm laid down by Charles ‘Hungry’ Williams on drums and Frank Fields on bass combined with the driving guitars of Edgar Blanchard and Justin Adams topped off with the saxophone wails of producer Harold Batiste make for an overwhelmingly immersive experience.

 I find that if you’re just listening to the record you need to hear it three or four times in a row before your appetite is slaked.

 I hear a kind of aural strobe effect as the song proceeds which fixes the lyric in the memory and gives the illusion that the song lasts a lot longer than a fraction over two minutes.

 The very last record of the evening was always Lights Out which gave me the opportunity to crash onto the dance floor leaving the record decks behind as I attempted my own version of the dervish dance referred to above.

-Note: This post dedicated to Ian Renwick (il miglior fabbro) – my friend and confidant of four decades and more.
 I have lost count of the number of whiskey fuelled nights we have spent discussing the lore and legends of rock ‘n’ roll.
 I know no one with a deeper or more visceral understanding of the music.